KanishAnand/Flask_project/README.md

 # ISS-Assignment-4-Representation of Integers and their Arithmetic
 -------

-This a project in which we re-wrote the Representation of Integers and their arithmetic experiment from Vlabs using Flask and python fullstack.
+This a project in which we re-wrote the Representation of Integers and their arithmetic experiment from Vlabs using Flask and a python fullstack.

 ## Getting Started
 -----

 ```
 git clone the repository
-run front_end.py using python3
+run back_end.py using python3
 open localhost:5000 on your webrowser and the website should run

 ```